 Planning applications can be submitted online using Planning Portal you can also download paper application forms from the same site.
 You will need to submit a ‘Householder’ application for planning permission.

 Please read all the advice carefully as to what plans and information you need to submit with any planning application.
 Currently (January 2018) the fee for this type of application is £206.

 Planning legislation also covers the hard surfacing of front gardens and in some case you may need to apply for planning permission for this too.
 You can find our more information from the Planning Portal.

 A useful guide was also published by the government on the hard surfacing of front gardens.

 To avoid having to apply for planning permission for hard surfacing, residents must ensure any new driveways are constructed in accordance with the advice in the government guide.

-For advice on whether your property is located on a Classified Road and any questions relating to the submission of a planning application, email firstname.lastname@example.org or telephone 01332 640795 between 9am and 4pm on weekdays.
+For advice on whether your property is located on a Classified Road and any questions relating to the submission of a planning application please email firstname.lastname@example.org.